dxuk/Stand-Demos/Windows Inking/Windows Inking.md

 ---

+1. Ivoke screen sketch from the ink workspace

-Use the ruler
+2. Use the ruler

-Change pen sizes, colours etc
+3. Change pen sizes, colours etc

-Share it
+4. Share it